Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Implementation

 \subsection{Processing Vertex Candidates}

-The processing of vertex candidates, following Section~\ref{sec:DiskGrowingToCreateGraphAndRegions} consists of the following steps: popping a vertex candidate from the priority queue, checking feasibility of the candidate, adding a suitable candidate as well as its edges to~$\mathcal{G}$, and adding new vertex candidates to the priority queue.
+The processing of vertex candidates, following Section~\ref{sec:DiskGrowingToCreateGraphAndRegions}, consists of the following steps: popping a vertex candidate from the priority queue, checking feasibility of the candidate, adding a suitable candidate as well as its edges to~$\mathcal{G}$, and adding new vertex candidates to the priority queue.

-Note that because of the window size, there is a finite number of priorities, as given in Section~\ref{sec:PoppingAVertexCandidate}.
-Each of these priorities is handled via its own queue that follows a strict first-in-first-out strategy.
-Hence, getting a candidate from the priority queue runs in constant time.
+Because of the window size~$w$, there is a finite number of priorities, as given in Section~\ref{sec:PoppingAVertexCandidate}.
+Each of these priorities is handled via its own queue that follows a strict first-in-first-out strategy, which enables popping of candidates in constant time~\cite[Chapter~2.4]{sedgewick2011algorithms}.

-If a vertex still has correct priority, checking for conflict with existing vertices and performing the projection check from Figure~\ref{fig:crossingProjection} both requires access to nearby vertices.
+If a vertex still has correct priority, checking for conflict with existing vertices and performing the projection check from Figure~\ref{fig:RoofProjection} both requires access to nearby vertices.
 This is a constant-time operation because of the box data structure that holds all relevant vertices.
 Furthermore, the number of vertices within distance~$2d$ is, by construction, bounded from above by the densest sphere packing in space, which is a constant.

 Once a new vertex~$v_{\text{new}}$ is created, we compute new vertex candidates having~$v_{\text{new}}$ as parent vertex.
 Therefore, we need the set of all splats intersecting the ball of radius~$d$ centered at~$v_{\text{new}}$.
 This is a subset of the set of those splats associated to the box containing~$v_\text{new}$.
-To efficiently access potential second parent vertices, we maintain for each splat~$S$ a list of all vertices within distance~$d$ to $S$, see Figures~\ref{fig:CollectingSplatsTopView} and~\ref{fig:CollectingSplats}.
+To efficiently access potential second parent vertices, we maintain for each splat~$S$ a list of all vertices within distance~$d$ to $S$ (Figures~\ref{fig:CollectingSplatsTopView} and~\ref{fig:CollectingSplats}).